 Apply 1 drop of Purification to the bite.
 You can also make your own bug repellant with Purification or apply 1-2 drops on the feet to prevent bug bites.

 Dilute Peace & Calming or Lavender 1:2 with a carrier oil and apply to the bottom of feet before nap or bedtime.
-You can also diffuse a few drops of Peace & Calming or Lavender in baby’s room before bed.
+You can also diffuse a few drops of Peace & Calming or Lavender in child’s room before bed.
 I personally do this every night with all three of my kids.
 I rub a mixture of Lavender and a carrier oil and massage on their feet and backs.

-Where to Buy Essential Oils
+How to Get Started with Essential Oils

 This post was featured on the Homestead Barn Hop.

-Photo credit: DepositPhotos.com / .shock, Young Living
+Photo credit: DepositPhotos.com / .shock

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 Please see all my disclosures and disclaimers, including Amazon and other affiliate partners.